Debugging

 GDK_SYNCHRONIZE="1"

 You should then be able to get a backtrace using gdb.
-You may be able to break on _exit, exit or _XError
+You may be able to break on _exit

 For more information, including many environment variables used for debugging GTK internals, see GTK running (gnome.org).